markreha/cloudworkshop/sdk/docs/devops/README.md

 	 - The example CI/CD configuration file in the SDK provides examples how to build the PHP application via Composer or the Java Spring application via Maven using a GitLab project that mirrors GIT repositories located on GitHub.
 	 - The example CI/CD configuration file in the SDK provides examples how to deploy the PHP application or the the Java Spring application to the OpenShift, Azure, Google, and Heroku Cloud Platforms using a GitLab project that mirrors GIT repositories located on GitHub.
 	 - To start using GitLab create a new Project, mirror your GitHub repository (or use GitLab as your GIT repo), add a .gitlab-ci.yml to the root of your project (using the examples in the SDK as a guide), setup any Environment Variables (located in the Settings->CI/CD->Variables menu options), and finally create a Pipeline (located in the CI/CD->Pipelines menu options).
+	 - The DevOps Reference Architecture demonstrates the use of Loggly as a free Log Analysis Tool.
+See the [DevOps Setup Notes](DevOps%20Setup%20Notes.txt) for details on how to integrate this into your application.
  - Jenkins CI/CD Pipeline:
 	 - It is possible from Openshift to deploy a Jenkins container.
 Another option is to download Jenkins (at https://jenkins.io/download/) and install Jenkins yourself either as a WAR fle or by using one of the other install options on the Jenkins download site.